hbhoyar/mBAB/README.md

 # The Multi-Book Advanced Bible Search

 This web application is one which provides the user the ability to search for a word sequence, case-sensitive or case-insensitive, in a specified set of books of the Holy Bible.
+The web application has been hosted on [this platform](aaronjs.pythonanywhere.com)

 ***
 For starting off,